numfocus/gsoc/organization/message-to-accepted-students.md

         how you are doing and help you if need.
 It's good if you already start writing a blog post during the community bonding period to get in the habit.

+    3.  [optional]
+        you can use tools like https://github.com/karandesai-96/devlog
+        to keep a track of your progress during the summer, this will also come in handy while writing your blog posts.

 Good luck.